Factitious disorder imposed on another: Australia

-Australia and England and Wales have established the legal precedent that FDIA does not exist as a medico-legal entity.
+Australia established the legal precedent that FDIA does not exist as a medico-legal entity.
 In a June 2004 appeal hearing, the Supreme Court of Queensland, Australia, stated:

 As the term factitious disorder (Munchausen's Syndrome) by proxy is merely descriptive of a behavior, not a psychiatrically identifiable illness or condition, it does not relate to an organized or recognized reliable body of knowledge or experience.
 Dr. Reddan's evidence was inadmissible.

 The Queensland Supreme Court further ruled that the determination of whether or not a defendant had caused intentional harm to a child was a matter for the jury to decide and not for the determination by expert witnesses:

 The diagnosis of Doctors Pincus, Withers, and O'Loughlin that the appellant intentionally caused her children to receive unnecessary treatment through her own acts and the false reporting of symptoms of the factitious disorder (Munchausen Syndrome) by proxy is not a diagnosis of a recognized medical condition, disorder, or syndrome.
 It is simply placing her within the medical term used in the category of people exhibiting such behavior.
 In that sense, their opinions were not expert evidence because they related to matters that could be decided on the evidence by ordinary jurors.
 The essential issue as to whether the appellant reported or fabricated false symptoms or did acts to intentionally cause unnecessary medical procedures to injure her children was a matter for the jury's determination.
 The evidence of Doctors Pincus, Withers, and O'Loughlin that the appellant was exhibiting the behavior of factitious disorder (Munchausen syndrome by proxy) should have been excluded.

 Principles of law and implications for legal processes that may be deduced from these findings are that: